 There is plenty of good evidence to support theories of market manipulation and large commercial banks' rigging moves lower to profit from concentrated short positions.
 But, setting aside manipulation arguments, there is another key metric metals investors should understand.

 The mechanism by which the Fed pushes the cash they print into the broader economy appears to be broken.
 Banks aren't lending.

 Banks are sitting on cash instead.
 Excess reserves -- balances above minimum bank reserve requirements -- are currently estimated at $2.3 trillion.
-This excess has grown by nearly a trillion dollars from levels prior to the 2008 financial crisis.
+This excess has grown by nearly a trillion dollars from levels before the 2008 financial crisis.
 It is money locked up on deposit with the Federal Reserve instead of being unleashed into the general economy to bid up prices.

 Potential Market-Moving News This Week

-Many of the key economic reports delayed by the temporary government shutdown will be released in coming days.
+Many of the key economic reports delayed by the temporary government shutdown will be released in the coming days.

 - Monday, Oct.
 21st – Existing Home Sales.
 The housing market has shown signs of slowing.
 Mortgage applications have fallen substantially and inventories of unsold homes have grown.

 - Tuesday, Oct.
 22nd – Employment Situation.
 The Bureau of Labor Statistics' main report on jobs was originally scheduled for Oct.
 4th.
 The consensus is for weaker data, which would diminish the already low probability for the Fed to announce tapering at the upcoming FOMC meeting.

 - Friday, Oct.
 25th – Durable Goods.
 Most analysts are expecting the report on durable goods orders to show anemic growth.